ftctechnh/ftc_app/READMESwerveRobotics.md

     with which teams have been familiar with from previous seasons, and which is more amenable to teaching to beginning programmers than the event-driven / loop() callback programming model native to the RCL.
-SynchronousOpMode also automatically handles the delays necessary when switching from reading to writing modes while using legacy NXT/HiTechnic motor controllers, relieving programmers of the burden of doing so manually.
+SynchronousOpMode also automatically handles the delays necessary when switching between reading and writing modes while using legacy NXT/HiTechnic motor controllers, relieving programmers of the burden of doing so manually.
 *   An enhanced form of telemetry containing a *dashboard* and a *log*.
 The contents of the dashboard are configured just once, and update() is called periodically to send its contents